thomashope/vector-experiments/README.md

 Generate the swizzle files with `ruby generate_swizzles.rb`.

-Swizzle implementations are generated from macros inside `vec.h`.
+Swizzle implementations are generated from macros inside `vec.h` and `vec_template.h`.

+You can build and run tests for both macro only and template implementations by running `make`.

 Take a look in `test.cpp` to see how to use the swizzles.

 Swizzles can give nice ergonomics, but often come with drawbacks.
 This is an experiment too examine those drawbacks a bit more cloesly and see if they can be mitigated with an 'old school' approach vs the templated implementations i've seen before.

 TODO:
-- [ ] implement enough stuff in the macro version so I can do a fair comparison
+- [ ] do some proper testing / comparision for the macro and template versions
-	- all ops for vec2, 3, and 4

-- [ ] bring in a comparable template based implementation to test against
 	- features.
 Is any differences in what the implementations are capable of?
 	- compiler compatability / what level of C++ features is required
 	- compile times in debug and release